facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

     Run `sudo chown $(whoami):developers /var/run/docker.sock` in a VS Code integrated terminal. (`[Cmd]+[Shift]+[P]` "Terminal: Create new integrated terminal...")

+2. **Building webapp taking too long..**
+    If you see sustained 100% CPU when running `npm install|start|build` within the webapp directory, you might need to provide more memory and CPU to the docker desktop app.
+We recommend atleast 4GB of RAM and 2CPUs.

 ## Developing HMA

 We have built out some tooling that relies on Visual Studio Code.
 [Install](https://code.visualstudio.com/) VS Code to con